Dermot Meagher: Judicial service

 Meagher first applied to be considered for a judicial appointment in Massachusetts in 1985.
 In 1989, Governor Michael Dukakis selected Meagher to serve on the Boston Municipal Court.
 Meagher was sworn in on May 3, 1989.
 He retired in 2006.

 Personal

-Meagher is a recovering alcoholic who achieved sobriety in 1975; he came out of the closet shortly thereafter.
+Meagher was a recovering alcoholic who achieved sobriety in 1975; he came out of the closet shortly thereafter.
+Meagher died on December 28, 2023.